-The construction and maintenance noise rules do not apply when the noise is associated with normal residential household activities like home handyman work undertaken at reasonable times.
+The construction and maintenance noise rules do not apply when the noise is associated with normal residential household activities like home handyman work undertaken intermittenly and at reasonable times.

 This exemption does not apply to contractor and commercial activities, like work on construction sites and projects.

 We assess all construction and maintenance noise complaints on a case-by-case basis.

 Vibration from building sites can often be felt by neighbours and may cause concern.
 Although vibrations are felt, it is uncommon for them to be strong enough to cause damage to property or breach council rules.

 The most common exceptions are with pile driving and heavy rock breaking activities.

 Vibrations from a digger working on an adjacent residential property would not normally be sufficient to breach the vibration standards in the